kevincjackson/app_brewery_ios_projects/README.md

   - Core Location and GPS
   - View Controllers Segues.
   - Required!
 Get API Key from the website https://openweathermap.org/appid and insert into WeatherViewController
+12. BitcoinTicker
+  - Practice using Cocopods, JSON, and API calls.